TRAC Series & Classes

 Endurance Series

 A 1-hour Endurance race held during each race weekend contributes to an endurance championship each season.
-This year, this is the Vantage VW 1-Hour Enduro.
+This year, this is the Pit Lane Sim Racing 1-Hour Enduro.

 Car Classes